Your ankle helps to balance and stabilize

-- taking medications to reduce swelling and inflammation (such as aspirin or ibuprofen)
+- taking medications to reduce swelling and inflammation, like aspirin

-- compression bandages or casts to immobilize the ankle
+- wearing compression bandages or casts to immobilize your ankle

-- cortisone (steroid) injections to reduce pain and swelling
+- getting cortisone (steroid) injections to reduce pain and swelling

-- reconstruction to rebuild bones and joints in the ankle
+- reconstruction to rebuild bones, joints, tendons, and ligaments in

 - removal of damaged tissue (debridement)